supensa/oc_ios_project5/README.md

 #  OpenClassrooms - iOS developer path - iOS Project 5
 ## Gridy game - Adaptive app (iPhones and iPads) - No Storyboard

 This is a simple puzzle game of 16 pieces.
-User can share at the end his puzzle (email, social media, etc) The application counts the number of moves used to solve the puzzle.
+User can share at the end his puzzle (email, social media, etc).
+The application counts the number of moves used to solve the puzzle.
 There is a "hint" feature to help the user solve it if needed.

 ## Steps:
 1. Select image (random, image library or camera)